JamesHucklesby/vascr/tests/testthat/_snaps/vascr_find.md

     Code
       vascr_find_instrument(growth.df, c("cellZscope", "ECIS"))
-    Condition
-      Warning in `vascr_find_instrument()`:
+    Message
-      cellZscope data is not present in the dataset.
+      ! cellZscope data is not present in the dataset.
 Use with care Output
       [1] "ECIS"